They may not be the biggest or the strongest muscle group in your body, but your biceps are arguably the best "show" muscles.

 This is a great way to practice your front double biceps pose as you train.
 You can do both cables at once, or alternate between arms!

-For an alternative arm workout, check out this article and video for some sleeve-splitting exercises.
+For an alternative arm workout, check out this article for some sleeve-splitting exercises.